prsadhu-ms-idc/azure-powershell/src/Migrate/docs/Start-AzMigrateTestMigrationCleanup.md

 ```

 ### -InputObject
-Specifies the replcating server for which the test migration cleanup needs to be initiated.
+Specifies the replicating server for which the test migration cleanup needs to be initiated.
 The server object can be retrieved using the Get-AzMigrateServerReplication cmdlet
 To construct, see NOTES section for INPUTOBJECT properties and create a hash table.